-The balance of R\$ 4,946 denotes the rental of properties rented by Tocantins Part. e Empreendimentos Ltda. to Mateus Supermercados S.A. to carry out its operations under the rental contract.
-This balance matures contractually in 2020.
-No interest is charged.
-The amount recorded as a lease liability is also a balance payable to Tocantins.
-For further information see Note 18.
+The balance denotes the rental CPC 06 (R2) beginning in 2019 of the properties rented by Tocantins Participações e Empreendimentos Ltda. to Armazém Mateus S.A. and Mateus Supermercados S.A. to carry out its operations under the rental contract.